 Yes.
-Unless you have an allergy to one of the ingredients, there is no reason to consider that whitening strips are unsafe.
+Unless you have an allergy, there is no reason to consider that whitening strips are unsafe.
 Just be sure to follow the usage instructions and don't leave the strips on for longer than stated.
 If you experience any adverse reactions aside from minor tooth sensitivity, stop using them and consult your dentist.

 Can you buy peroxide teeth whitening strips in the UK?